shaloo/docs.arcana/docs/security/overview.md

 ## User Data Security

 Developers interact with the {{config.extra.arcana.dashboard_name}} to register and configure the apps for various SDK usage settings.
 All the data provided by the developer in the context of the registered app is encrypted and secured.
-There is no app user credential data stored in the {{config.extra.arcana.company_name}} subsystem.
-The app user login and usage details data are secured via data encryption and access control.
-Only authorized users can access registered app usage data.
+Web3 app user credential data is never stored in the {{config.extra.arcana.company_name}} subsystem.
+User login and usage details are secured via data encryption and access control.
+The Web3 app usage data can only be accessed by the authorized developers via the dashboard.